10 Dog Breeds for the Elderly

 2. Cavalier King Charles Spaniel

-Cavalier King Charles spaniels are good dogs for the elderly who want companionship.
+Cavalier King Charles spaniels are good dog breeds for the elderly who want companionship.
 These dogs want to be where you are as much as possible--including your lap!
 Luckily, they're small enough to make lap cuddles comfortable, weighing between 13 and 18 pounds.
 King Charles spaniels love to take walks, so this breed is best for active seniors.
 Their long fur doesn't need to be trimmed, but you will need to brush it regularly.

 3. Pembroke Welsh Corgi